Ave Maryam: Production

 Ave Maryam, which is based upon real-life events, was initially titled Salt is Leaving the Sea (Indonesian: Garam Meninggalkan Lautnya).
 The title was changed to Ave Maryam, a blend of "Ave Maria" and "Maryam," Maryam being Arabic form of Maria.

 Before starting production, the film's crew sent letters seeking approval to related organizations, including the Semarang diocese, realizing the Indonesian public might interpret its theme as sensitive.
 Director, writer, and producer Ertanto Roby Soediskam said he was ready to face any controversy, saying; "We made the film honestly, so we are ready to bear that risk".
 Ertanto said he was bored of Indonesian films that consistently feature Muslim themes because Islam is the dominant religion in Indonesia, thus he was making a film about Catholicism.
 Ertanto hoped the film benefits the audiences in their social and family lives.
 Additionally, Nathania Angela also stars in her first film role.

 After receiving approval, principal photography began in Semarang and Yogyakarta on 26 November, 2016, and ended nine days later.
 The equipment for the film was borrowed.
 As a noncommercial project, the crew would not receive any portion of the box office revenue because of the film's goal of "coloring" the cinema of Indonesia.
 Ertanto insisted the film would not have any form of follow-up.
 The film's poster and trailer were revealed in late September 2018.

 Maudy Koesnaedi initially declined to be part of the film but Ertano persuaded her.
 Koesnaedi became ill during filming, causing a pause in production.
 Her husband Erik Meijer permitted her to be involved in the project "if it could cure her sickness" but she was still ill during principal photography.
 Preparing for her challenging role, Maudy met with senior nuns and observed their daily lives.
 Maryam is Maudy first major film role.
 The consensus to cast Maudy was not based purely on religion; Ertanto realized she was Muslim after production; her role in the film led the general public to question her "true religion".

 Ave Maryams soundtrack was sung by jazz singer Aimee Saras.
-The gospel music is titled "Sacred Heart" and is based on the eponymous Catholic devotion.
+The gospel song for the end credits is titled "Sacred Heart" and is based on the eponymous Catholic devotion.
 Inspiration for the song came from the music of Lana Del Rey.
 The Christian hymns "O Holy Night", "Gloria in excelsis Deo", and "How Great Thou Art" are also heard in Ave Maryam.